MicrosoftDocs/sql-docs/docs/analytics-platform-system/acquire-and-configure-loading-server.md

 The server must use the EN-US locale in order to use the dwloader Command-Line Loading tool. dwloader does not support other locales.

-### Networking Requirements for Windows Server 2012 and Windows Server 2012 R2
+### Networking requirements for Windows Server 2012 and Windows Server 2012 R2

 Although not required for Loading, InfiniBand is the recommended connection type for loading servers.
 For best performance, use Windows Server 2012 or Windows Server 2012 R2, and the FDR InfiniBand network adapter to connect the Loading server to the appliance InfiniBand network.

 To prepare for a Windows Server 2012 or Windows Server 2012 R2 InfiniBand connection:

 1. Plan to rack the server close enough to the appliance so that you can connect it to the appliance InfiniBand switches.
-For more information from Mellanox Technologies about InfiniBand, see the whitepaper, [Introduction to InfiniBand](https://www.mellanox.com/pdf/whitepapers/IB_Intro_WP_190.pdf).
+For more information from Mellanox Technologies about InfiniBand, see the whitepaper [Introduction to InfiniBand](https://www.mellanox.com/pdf/whitepapers/IB_Intro_WP_190.pdf).

 1. Purchase a Mellanox ConnectX-3 FDR InfiniBand single or dual port network adapter.
 We recommend purchasing the network adapter with two ports for fault tolerance during data transmission.
 A two port network adapter is required for high availability.

 1. Purchase 2 FDR InfiniBand cables for a dual port card, or 1 FDR InfiniBand cable for a single port card.
-The FDR InfiniBand cables will connect the loading server to the appliance InfiniBand network.
+The FDR InfiniBand cables connect the loading server to the appliance InfiniBand network.
 The cable length depends on the distance between the loading server and the appliance InfiniBand switches, according to your environment.

 ## <a id="Step3"></a> Step 3: Connect the server to the InfiniBand networks
 Use these steps to connect the loading server to the InfiniBand network.
 If the server is not using the InfiniBand network, skip this step.